Kentucky Educational Television: Translators

 KET previously had translators in other communities throughout the state.
 The original network design included translators at Hopkinsville and Owensboro.
-Another four were added by 1973, including Barbourville, Cowan Creek, Pineville, and Whitesburg.
+Another five were added by 1973, including Barbourville, Cowan Creek, Pineville, and Whitesburg.
 The Owensboro translator was taken out of service in 1974 when its location, the Daviess County Vocational School, was demolished; no good local KET signal was available there until WKOH-TV was built in 1979.

 Subchannels

 KET's transmitters broadcast four subchannels in most areas: